I’ve always worked hard at whatever I’ve been doing. My work-ethic comes from doing what I enjoy, and not forcing myself to do something.

-No matter how tough your situation is, you can always do something to move towards your goals.
+No matter how tough your situation is, you can always do something.
 Don’t worry about reaching your goal, just worry about making today more fulfilling than yesterday.

 As long as I’m doing what I want to be doing, I don’t need self-motivation.
 It’s only when I do the boring tasks that I have to throw in some ninja-motivation techniques.

-For example, when I was working on Passionate Living, I had to get the technical part fixed in order to start selling it.
+For example, when I was working on a product of mine, I had to learn the technical parts in order to start selling it.
 It wasn’t fun, but I knew that it had to be done.

 My focus was constantly on how good I would feel when I was done.
 Whatever motivates you is fair game.
 There are no rules when it comes to self-motivation.

 I sometimes use negativity to motivate myself.
 I don’t care, as long as I get things done.
 I try to be proactive and avoid these situations though.